a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/content/en/imageHelp.md

 * People with visual impairments or visual processing disorders need accessible text descriptions of informative images.

-* There are two types of accessible descriptions for images: **alternative text** and **long descriptions**.
+* There are two types of accessible descriptions for images: *alternative text* and *long descriptions*.

-* Effective text descriptions of images can determine the extent to which readers comprehend your document.

 ### Alternative text

-* The alternative text should succinctly describe the content and function of the image in no more than 100 characters.
+* Succinctly describes the content and function of the image for people with visual impairments, in no more than 100 characters

-* Alternative text is required for all informative images, but is not required for images that are purely decorative.
+* Is required for informative images, but is not required for images that are purely decorative

-* Alternative text is not visible in the document; it is spoken by screen reader applications, via the *alt* attribute of the *img* element.
+* Is not visible in the document; it is added to the HTML markup as the value of the *alt* attribute on the *img* element, and thereby conveyed to screen reader users when they encounter the image

-* To indicate that an image is purely decorative, select the **‘Image does not require alternative text’** checkbox and leave the alternative text field blank.
+* For an image that is purely decorative, select the **‘Image does not require alternative text’** checkbox and leave the alternative text field blank.

 ### Long descriptions for complex images